Big Data Analytics

 -

-- Both and are frequent items.
+- Both i and j are frequent items.

 -